 You will then be prompted to change the name of your image if desired (otherwise, just leave as is), as well as add alt and title text for your image.

-- "Alt" text is used by screen readers and search engines (for more information on alt text, see "Include proper alt text for images" from the "Top 10 Tips for Making Your Website Accessible" page on the Web Accessibility website for more information).
+- "Alt" text is used by screen readers and search engines (for more information on alt text, see "Include proper alt text for images" in the "Top 10 Tips for Making Your Website Accessible" page for more information).
 If the image is purely decorative - for example, a separator or a bullet - and is not used as a link, you should leave the Alt Text field empty.

 - IMPORTANT NOTE: If you will be adding links to any images (either internal or external links), adding alt text is a requirement.
 Otherwise, screen readers will read the name of the image file (such as image.jpg).